The Walled, a traditional yet original hotel

 Exemplary architecture in a country that still has a long way to go in reinventing itself.
 That’s how we would describe this incredible space whose purpose, aside from creating an architectural experience, is to accommodate foreign millionaire guests.

-Photos: Ovacen
+Fotos: Ovacen

 Etiquetas: